AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/get-access.md

 Your company's Adobe Experience Cloud administrator will be able to help and perform the following changes.

-To receive or to maintain uninterrupted access to Assurance, ensure that the following steps are completed in Admin Console:
+To receive or to maintain uninterrupted access to Assurance, ensure that the following steps are completed in the Admin Console:

 ### Create a product profile